-The Board of Directors of Henry Schein, Inc. (the "Company") has fixed the close of business on April 2, 2018 as the record date for determining the holders of the Company's common stock, par value \$0.01, entitled to notice of, and to vote at, the 2018 Annual Meeting of Stockholders (the "Annual Meeting").
-As of that date, [] shares of common stock were outstanding, each of which entitles the holder of record to one vote.
-On August 16, 2017, the Company announced that the Board of Directors approved a two-for-one stock split of our common stock.
-Each Henry Schein, Inc. stockholder of record at the close of business on September 1, 2017 received a distribution of one additional share for every share held as of such date.
-Trading began on a split-adjusted basis on September 15, 2017.
-The effects of the stock split on share and per share amounts have been retroactively reflected for all periods presented in this proxy statement.
-The Notice of Annual Meeting, this proxy statement and the form of proxy are being made available to stockholders of record of the Company on or about April [10], 2018.
-A copy of our 2017 Annual Report to Stockholders is being made available with this proxy statement, but is not incorporated herein by reference.
+The Board of Directors of Henry Schein, Inc. (the "Company") has fixed the close of business on March 25, 2019 as the record date for determining the holders of the Company's common stock, par value \$0.01, entitled to notice of, and to vote at, the 2019 Annual Meeting of Stockholders (the "Annual Meeting").
+As of that date, 149,471,396 shares of common stock were outstanding, each of which entitles the holder of record to one vote.
+The Notice of Annual Meeting, this proxy statement and the form of proxy are being made available to stockholders of record of the Company on or about April 9, 2019.
+A copy of our 2018 Annual Report to Stockholders is being made available with this proxy statement, but is not incorporated herein by reference.